Regional Deduction Rules in the Canary Islands

 10% of the amounts allocated by the owners of real estate located in the Canary Islands to the restoration, rehabilitation or repair.

-The amount of this deduction may not exceed 10% of the autonomous community's full quot of the declaration.
+The amount of this deduction may not exceed 10% of the autonomous community's full quota of the declaration.

 For each descendant or adopted child who meets the requirements specified below:

-1,800 euros, in general, when they pursue higher education studies outside the island where the taxpayer's habitual residence is located.
+• 1,800 euros when the education is taking place outside the island where the habitual residence is located.

-The amount of this deduction may not exceed 40 percent of the full regional quota
+• The amount may not exceed 40 percent of the full regional quota.

 These guys literally saved my business life, after talking to many gestors for all money of the world I found Xolo and they just did everything very fast (organized the company, explained all rules, registered all taxes) and since then within almost 2 years I am happy with the support and advice for super reasonable price.